Silvanosky/bebop-webflight/README.md

 ## Thanks

-Thanks to [ardrone-webflight](https://github.com/eschnou/ardrone-webflight) for there work and [node-bebop](https://github.com/hybridgroup/node-bebop.git) for there library.
+Thanks to [ardrone-webflight](https://github.com/eschnou/ardrone-webflight) for their work and [node-bebop](https://github.com/hybridgroup/node-bebop.git) for their library.

 ## License